zzicarus/zzicarus.github.io/docs/CS/DB/Chapter_13.md

 ![image-20240509194854556](https://zzh-pic-for-self.oss-cn-hangzhou.aliyuncs.com/img/202405091948633.png)

 - System Call
-  - in the buffer
+  - in the buffer  Return
   - not in the buffer
     - buffer is full
       - The replaced block is updated -> write back to disk
-      - not , deleted, and replaced
+      - not , deleted the replaced page, and replaced
     - buffer is not full
+        - Read The Page and return

 **pinned Block**
 > memory block that is not allowed to be written back to disk
-- **Pin** done before reading/writing data from a block
+- **Pin** done before reading/writing data from a block 在申请数据/写数据之前“Pin”
 - **Unpin** done when read /write is complete
 - **Multiple concurrent** pin/unpin operations possible
     - Keep a **pin count**, buffer block can be evicted only if pin count = 0